marcogrecopriolo/guglielmo/README.md

 - LNA gain (if the device is equipped with a low noise amplifier)

-Note that not all device drivers have the ability to choose individual devices (as an example, all the devices that I have not tested, or the windows AirSpy driver): if this is the case, the combo box selecting the individual device will be disabled, and the first available device will be implictly selected.
+Note that not all device drivers have the ability to choose individual devices (as an example, all the devices that I have not tested): if this is the case, the combo box selecting the individual device will be disabled, and the first available device will be implictly selected.

 AGC has up to four supported modes: Off, On, Software and Combined.
 The supported modes are device dependent.